.

 Administration in this sense is related to general office and building/site administration only i.e. additional to the administration requirements of the other six functions.

-It has been indicated but will not discussed due to the demands of this function being unpredictable and dependant entirely upon the parent organisation requirements.
+It has been indicated but will not be discussed here due to the demands of this function being unpredictable and dependant entirely upon the parent organisation requirements.

 back to top